gracecizma/Capstone/README.md

 ### Installation & Development

-To install and run the Handmade Haven app, follow these steps:
+To install and run the app, follow these steps:

 1. Clone the repository from GitHub: